Building projects in the UK are heavily regulated by the Government.

 [E] The Cost Of Planning Permission

-This section is aimed at providing you a framework for estimating the cost of your planning permission application.
+This section is aimed at providing you with a framework for estimating the cost of your planning permission application.

 [F] Drawings For Planning Permission

-The technical discipline of architectural draft may well be applicable as support to your written planning permission application.
+The technical discipline of an architectural draft may well be applicable to your project.

 [G] Consent For Planning Permission

-This is a list of the types of application available and the consent therefore sought after.
+This is a list of the types of application available and the consent, therefore, sought after.